ianstewart1/project-5-8-teamalfalfa/README.md

 #### In your reflection on collaboration, include a reflection on estimation: How did you use your estimates?
 For which requirement(s) did you make the most inaccurate estimate(s)?
 Why?

 * We used our estimate to gauge how long we anticipated the project would take, and especially as a progress indicator as we worked throught the various project requirements.
-A lot of our estimates we noe especially accurate, as we ended up implementing things in a different order than I think we anticipated we would during the planning poker phase.
+A lot of our estimates were not especially accurate, as we ended up implementing things in a different order than we anticipated we would during the planning poker phase.